 The Unfaithful Lover

 CDPR was the poster child for customer-centric companies.
 But Cyberpunk 2077 made us doubt their love for the community that has supported them for years and us.
 Is it because CDPR should not have committed anything outside The Witcher franchise?
 Is it because CDPR had committed a lot more than they could swallow?

 Yes, to both.
 And these are enough reasons to forgive their mistake, for the love they have earned from us goes beyond the mere glitches and bugs, which we know, will be fixed in due time.
 We pushed them in the corner and made them release a game in fear of yet another delay, and now we have come to realize that perhaps another delay of four months would not have led to a breakup, in this long-standing relationship.

 I am willing to forgive them, I have invested enough time in Cyberpunk 2077’s Night City to have my claim of refund revoked forever.
 I have to own it, and I have to keep playing.

 Regina was calling again.
 Wish in this year 2077, we still had the option to deny a call, or turn off the phone, like back in 2020.
-She told about yet another gig, similar in design but I know I could make it different in execution.
-Besides the lore and shards I will be uncovering would be worth my time.
+She told me about yet another gig, similar in design, but I know I could make it different in execution.
+Besides, the lore and shards I will uncover would be worth my time.

 The night wasn’t over.
 The quest indicator told me that Jackie was waiting for me at Afterlife.
 Regina wanted me to rescue a ripper doc.
 I still had to pay back my doc’s 20,000 eddies.
 Radio jammed a familiar tune, upbeat and synth-like.
 I decided to ignore everyone and started to drive, in hopes that I will bump into yet another secret of Night City and one of its many colorful characters.
-I was not willing to wake up from this dream, this life still had so much potential, real-life can wait.
+I was not willing to wake up from this dream; this life still had so much potential, and real life can wait.